TypeScript Type Inference

 let counter: number;Code language: JavaScript (javascript)

-However, if you initialize the counter variable with a number, TypeScript will infer the type the counter to be number.
+However, if you initialize the counter variable with a number, TypeScript will infer the type of the counter to be number.
 For example:

 let counter = 0;Code language: JavaScript (javascript)